qulle/wikis/wiki-git-commands.md

 ### Commit
 ```
 $ git commit -m "Commit message"
 $ git commit --amend --no-edit                 # Note, this will create a new commit hash and re-write history needing git push -f
 $ git commit --amend --no-edit --date=now      # Update last commit with new timestamp, also creates new commit hash
 $ git commit --amend --author="John Doe <john.doe@domain.com>" --no-edit  # Update author of the last commit

 $ git checkout -- <FILE>                       # Undo changes that not have been commited (-- is to target files, if branch have same name)
 $ git restore <FILE>                           # Undo changes that not have been staged
 $ git restore --staged <FILE>                  # Remove files that have been changed and staged

 $ git clean -n                                 # List files that will be deleted
 $ git clean -f                                 # Delete untracked files
 $ git clean -fd                                # Delete untracked files and directories
 $ git clean -fX                                # Delete ignored files
 $ git clean -fx                                # Delete ignored and untracked files

 $ git reset                                    # Unstage files that have been added but not commited
 $ git reset --soft HEAD~1                      # Undo the last commit and preserve changes that were made as unstaged files
 $ git reset --hard HEAD~1                      # Undo the last commit and don't preserve changes
 $ git reset --hard HEAD@{1}                    # Undo the previous reset --hard HEAD~1
 $ git reflog                                   # Show log och git ref history
 $ git reset --hard <COMMIT HASH>               # Undo any reset --hard

 $ git rm --cached <file>                       # To stop tracking a file, it must be removed from the index
 $ git rm -r --cached <folder>                  # To stop tracking a folder, it must be removed from the index

+$ git mv --force src/ts/file.ts src/ts/File.ts # Rename file that already is tracked
 ```

 ### Push